What is the average cost or price of a wedding photographer in Ireland in 2023?

 Tailored adventure elopement photography is relatively new in Ireland & often involves getting mucky and exploring.
 If you want to break the mould and elope in Ireland somewhere unique then these are great options for you.

 The two most popular places for elopement photography in Ireland are the Cliffs of Moher and Dunluce Castle.
 The truth is, Ireland has so much more to offer in terms of elopement locations.
 Your elopement photographer will be able to suggest spots off the beaten path which will give you stunning and unique elopement photography.
-The Killarney National Park is a perfect example from Ross Castle, Ladies View, Torc Mountain to the Gap of Dunloe all within a relatively small area.
+Killarney National Park is a perfect example from Ross Castle, Ladies View, Torc Mountain to the Gap of Dunloe all within a relatively small area.
+West Cork such as Bantry House, Sheeps Head and Three Castle Head.
 A well thought out elopement photography package would be able to include all of these scenic locations in a one day elopement package and you may even have time for a pint in an Irish pub too!

 West Cork Destination Wedding

 How much does a wedding photographer cost in?